needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 >[!NOTE]
 > To use Unity NetCode you must have at least Unity 2020.1.2 installed.

 Open the Package Manager (menu: __Window &gt; Package Manager__).
 At the top of the window, under __Advanced__, select __Show preview packages__.
-Add the Entities, Hybrid Renderer, NetCode, and Transport packages.
+Add the Entities, Entities Graphics, NetCode, and Transport packages.

 >[!WARNING]
 > As of Unity version 2020.1, in-preview packages no longer appear in the Package Manager.
 To use preview packages, either manually edit your [project manifest](https://docs.unity3d.com/2020.1/Documentation/Manual/upm-concepts.html?_ga=2.181752096.669754589.1597830146-1414726221.1582037216#Manifests) or search for the package in the **Add package from Git URL** field in the Package Manager.
 For more information, see the [announcement blog for these changes to the Package Manager.](https://blogs.unity3d.com/2020/06/24/package-manager-updates-in-unity-2020-1/?_ga=2.84647326.669754589.1597830146-1414726221.1582037216)

-The NetCode package requires the Entities, Hybrid Renderer, and Transport packages to work.
-Entities and the Transport packages are installed automatically through dependencies when installing NetCode, but the Hybrid Renderer is not.
-The minimum set of packages you need to manually install are NetCode (com.unity.netcode) and the Hybrid Renderer (com.unity.rendering.hybrid).
+The NetCode package requires the Entities, Entities Graphics, and Transport packages to work.
+Entities and the Transport packages are installed automatically through dependencies when installing NetCode, but the Entities Graphics is not.
+The minimum set of packages you need to manually install are NetCode (com.unity.netcode) and the Entities Graphics (com.unity.entities.graphics).
 To install these packages while they are still in preview, either edit your project manifest to include the target package name, or type the name of the package you want to install into the **Add package from git URL** menu in the Package Manager.

 For example, to install the Transport package using the Package Manager, go to **Window** > **Package Manager**, click on the plus icon to open the **Add package from...** sub-menu and click on **Add package from git url...**, then type "com.unity.transport" into the text field and press **Enter**.
 To install the same package through your package.json manifest file, add "com.unity.transport": "0.4.0-preview.1" to your dependencies list.
 Version 0.4.0-preview.1 is used here as an example and is not a specific version dependency.